giper45/help-nodejs/README.md

 # help-node js

 A simple module that provides utility for implements sequence of operation via promises, managment errors, debugging, testing purposes
+YET A DRAFT README...

 ## Installation